dikortis/LetsTalkETC/Episodes/Episode_4.md

 right

 **Cory:**
-yeah
+yes

 **Carlo Vicari:**
-yeah that was uh i believe
+yes that was i believe
-that was on wednesday or thursday i think that was wednesday like afternoon yeah when's wednesday afternoon so i don't know if ninja do you want i know you were talking a lot about that kind of filling everybody in on what's
+that was on wednesday or thursday i think that was wednesday like afternoon when's wednesday afternoon so i don't know if ninja do you want i know you were talking a lot about that kind of filling everybody in on what's